makersacademy/bowling-challenge/README.md

-Bowling
+Ten-Pin Bowling
 =================

-JavaScript Bowling game with score calculation and generation of random rolls.
+A JavaScript Ten-Pin Bowling game with score calculation and generation of random rolls.
 The UI allows a roll to be generated on the click of a button and the bowling alley image is updated according to the number of pins hit and reset at the end of the frame.

 ## App setup